If you use marijuana in Texas and get caught, expect to pay a price for violating marijuana possession laws.

 Many workplaces across the state require their employees to take mandatory drug tests when requested by management.
 If marijuana is discovered in your system, then it is possible you could lose your job and be charged with a misdemeanor.
 You could face up to 180 days in jail along with a fine of up to $2,000.

-If you feel you have been unfairly charged with marijuana-related offenses in Texas, you will need the services of a legal professional who knows Texas marijuana laws such as a San Antonio possession of marijuana lawyer.
+If you feel you have been unfairly charged with marijuana-related offenses in Texas, you will need the services of a legal professional who knows Texas marijuana laws such as a criminal defense attorney.
 An attorney can represent your case in court to fight the charges and get them dropped.